pufferfish-io/deploy/README.md

   - Expose `8080`, run as `nonroot`
   - A simple CI on tag push can build and push to GHCR using `${{ secrets.GITHUB_TOKEN }}` as in other services.
 Target image name should be `ghcr.io/<org-or-user>/message-responder:${{ github.ref_name }}`.

-## TG Response Preparer
+## Telegram Response Preparer

-- Manifest: `k8s/tg-response-preparer/deploy.yaml`
+- Manifest: `k8s/telegram-response-preparer/deploy.yaml`
-- Image: `ghcr.io/pufferfish-io/tg-response-preparer:<tag>`; tag is provided via the deploy workflow input.
+- Image: `ghcr.io/pufferfish-io/telegram-response-preparer:<tag>`; tag is provided via the deploy workflow input.
-- Environment: loaded from Secret `tg-response-preparer-env` (created/updated by workflow from GitHub Secrets).
+- Environment: loaded from Secret `telegram-response-preparer-env` (created/updated by workflow from GitHub Secrets).

 Required GitHub Secrets (in this deploy repo)